Asian Tuna Bites with Dijon Dipping Sauce

 Quick, easy and fresh with big, bold and bright flavors, this healthy dish is a snap to make and beautiful to serve.
-It can be made up to 8 hours ahead, and the tuna can be grilled instead of cooked in the pan. —Jamie Brown-Miller, Napa, California
+You can make it up to 8 hours in advance, which is convenient for entertaining. —Jamie Brown-Miller, Napa, California

 - 3 tablespoons Dijon mustard